Sheepolution/how-to-love/book/chapter10.md

 ## Standard libraries

 Lua has built-in libraries.
 These are called *Standard Libraries*.
-They are the functions that are build into Lua. `print`, for example, is part of the standard library.
+They are the functions that are built into Lua. `print`, for example, is part of the standard library.
 And so is `table.insert` and `table.remove`.

 One important standard library we haven't looked at yet is the *math library*.
 It provides math functions, which can be very useful when making a game.